11 Transformation with dplyr

 ## <dbl> <int>

-While there are differences between the years, there does not seem to be a systematic pattern to it.
+While there are differences between the years, there does not seem to be a clear and systematic pattern to it.
 We can do the same kind of analysis grouped by months and weekdays.

 reports_fyears %>%